 Kilby Cream, Rising Sun (Cecil County) – The Kilbys have been dairy farmers for more than 100 years.
 They started making ice cream in 2005 and offer such flavors as Holstein Cream, Udderly Chocolate and Mink Mookie.
 The farm produces ice cream “from cow to cone in two days.”
 The Moo Mobile serves ice cream at festivals and other events.

 Mason's Heritage, Price (Queen Anne's County) – In business for 20 years, this roadside farmer's market offers ice cream and snowballs, along with a variety of farm-grown products.
-Mason's is one of the farms along the Queen Anne's County Farm Trail – a self-guided tour of area farms that are open to visitors, July 30-31.
+Mason's is one of the farms along the Queen Anne's County Farm Trail – a self-guided tour of area farms.

 Scottish Highland Creamery, Oxford (Talbot County) – Growing up in Edinburgh, Scotland, Victor Barlow lived above an Italian ice cream shop that had opened in 1907.
 He worked at the shop as a teenager, became the manager and eventually learned the secret family recipes.
 Today, Barlow offers 600 flavors, including double Belgian chocolate, dulce de leche, mascarpone and tiramisu.